Umara Sinhawansa: Career

-National Anthem controversy
+National anthem controversy

-On 30 July 2023, Sinhawansa performed at the opening ceremony of the Lanka Premier League cricket tournament held at R. Premadasa Stadium with singers Yohani and Chitral Somapala.
-Sinhawansa faced scrutiny for her rendition of "Sri Lanka Matha", the Sri Lankan national anthem.
+On 30 July 2023, she faced backlash for her performance of the Sri Lankan national anthem, "Sri Lanka Matha", at the opening ceremony of the Lanka Premier League cricket tournament held at R. Premadasa Stadium.

 Public opinion was divided.
-Critics accused her of distorting the lyrics by changing the word "matha" (mother) to "mahatha" (mister).
-Others criticized her 'operatic and Westernized' singing style as it deviated from traditional performances of the anthem.
-Public figures, such as fellow singer Ashanthi De Alwis and MP Chamathka Ratnayake of Samagi Jana Balawegaya, defended her.
+Critics accused her of distorting the lyrics by changing the word "matha" ('mother') to "mahatha" ('mister').
+Others criticized her operatic and westernized singing style, arguing it deviated from traditional performances of the anthem.
+Public figures, such as fellow singer Ashanthi De Alwis and MP Chamathka Ratnayake of Samagi Jana Balawegaya defended her.

 Politicians from the Sri Lankan Buddha Sasana political party and the Ministry of Public Administration, Home Affairs, Provincial Councils and Local Government condemned the event as unconstitutional, citing protections of the national anthem included in the 1978 Constitution of Sri Lanka.

-On 31 July 2023, the Public Administration ministry secretary Ranjith Asoka issued a gazette announcing a probe to investigate the alleged distortion of the national anthem.
+On 31 July 2023, Public Administration Ministry Secretary Ranjith Asoka issued a gazette announcing a probe to investigate the alleged distortion of the national anthem.

-On 2 August 2023, Sinhawansa issued an apology on social media.
+On 2 August 2023, Sinhawansa apologized on social media regarding the controversy.